By Roland Irish

-So you have to install some vinyl lettering!
-Here are some instructions to help you through the process.
-First, keep your decals away from any liquids and overspray.
+So—you have to install your vinyl lettering!
+These simple instructions will help you through the process.
 While cleaning and doing prep work, put the vinyl graphics in a safe place to avoid damage.
-The backing paper will wrinkle if it gets wet,and the transfer tape adhesive can also be affected by moisture.
+The backing paper will wrinkle if it gets wet, and the transfer tape adhesive can also be affected by moisture.
+Keep your decals away from any liquids and overspray.

-To begin, mark off a straight line on the top of the decal with a pencil and straightedge.
+Begin by drawing a straight line on the top of the decal with a pencil and straightedge across the top of the lettering.
 Mark center points on the top and bottom of the decal then proceed as follows.

 1. Choose a straight line on the vehicle and measure up or down from that line to the line you drew on the decal to position the decal on the door.
 Measure and mark center points both vertically and horizontally.
 Center the decal on the panel using the center points you made on the decal.

 2. Apply two strips of masking tape down the center of the decal.
-Then, tape down the left edge to the truck.
+Then tape down the left edge to the vehicle.
 If your masking tape doesn’t stick, you didn’t dry the surface adequately.
 Remove everything and start over!

 5. Once you have finished the right side, remove all the masking tape.
 Lift the left half of the decal and remove the remaining backing material.
 Hold the decal in your left hand, keeping it away from the surface of the door.
 Squeegee from the center up and down, working towards the left edge.
 Once the graphic is down, use very firm pressure to re-squeegee the entire image again, starting at the center and working towards the edges.

-7. After the tape has been removed, cover the squeegee with the Teflon sleeve.
+7. After the tape has been removed, cover the squeegee with a protective Teflon sleeve.
 Working from the center out, rub the graphics down firmly, rotating the sleeve around the squeegee as you go.
 (The sleeve will last for weeks if you do this.)
-If you have a few small bubbles prick them with a pin to allow air to escape and squeegee down.
-(Or you can wait for the sun to do it.)
+If you have a few small bubbles, prick them with a pin to allow air to escape and squeegee down.
+Otherwise, you can wait for the sun to do it.

-8. Another quick way to remove bubbles, and also seal the vinyl down is to use a heat gun or a hair dryer to warm the film.
+Another quick way to remove bubbles and also seal the vinyl down is to use a heat gun or a hair dryer to warm the film.
 As you warm the bubble, it will enlarge slightly.
 Prick it with a pin and it will pop right down flat.
-Remember, that it takes pressure to bond the adhesive to the surface, and heat helps the bond.
+Remember that it takes pressure to bond the adhesive to the surface, and heat helps the bond.
 Use heat if you must seal the film around a rivet or other irregularity.

-This article may be reproduced by SignCraft subscribers for the expressed purpose of a customer handout. —Editors
+Download the PDF of this article here.
+This article may be reproduced by SignCraft readers for the expressed purpose of a customer handout. —Editors